Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Why reinforce the dike?

-With these nature measures, the dike reinforcement contributes to achieving the legal objectives for Natura 2000 and the Water Framework Directive.
-The Ministries of Infrastructure and Water Management and Agriculture, Nature, and Food Quality have launched a separate investment program for this purpose, the Programmatic Approach to Large Water Bodies (PAGW).
-Rijkswaterstaat (RWS), the Netherlands Enterprise Agency RVO), and Staatsbosbeheer (Dutch Forestry Commission) on behalf of the PAGW with the aforementioned project parties and, simultaneously with the dike reinforcement, on measures to make the Wadden Sea nature more climate-proof and robust.
-The main goal is to restore the ecosystem of the Wadden Sea.
+Through these nature conservation measures, the dike reinforcement project contributes to achieving the statutory objectives of Natura 2000 and the Water Framework Directive.
+To this end, the Ministry of Infrastructure and Water Management and the Ministry of Agriculture, Nature and Food Quality have launched a separate investment program, the Programmatic Approach to Large Water Bodies PAGW).
+Rijkswaterstaat (RWS), the Netherlands Enterprise Agency RVO), and Staatsbosbeheer (Dutch Forestry Commission) on behalf of the PAGW with the aforementioned project partners and, in parallel with the dike reinforcement, on measures to make the Wadden Sea ecosystem more climate-resilient and robust.
+The primary goal is to restore the Wadden Sea ecosystem.